The former Barbary Coast and Bill’s Gamblin’ Hall underwent a $185 million transformation to become what we know to be Cromwell today.

 While the resort’s past incarnations were known (and loved) for being a bit rough around the edges, Cromwell is a luxurious boutique resort property comprised of 188 guestrooms and a 40,000-square-foot gaming floor.

-Although small in stature compared to other resorts on the Strip, there are still plenty of things to do at Cromwell and nearby.
-Below, are some popular activities to check out on your next trip.
+Although small in stature compared to other resorts on the Strip, there are still plenty of itinerary-worthy activities at Cromwell and nearby.

 Things To Do at Cromwell Las Vegas

 Place a sports bet: Cromwell has an underrated little sportsbook in the back of the property.
 What it lacks in enormity, it makes up for with an intimate vibe, crystal-clear screens, and small crowds.
 It’s usually easy to find a seat, and always a minimal line to place a bet during non-peak times/events.

 Hit the pool: While Drai’s rooftop pool is complimentary for hotel guests, non-guests can always gain access on weekdays by renting a cabana or daybed (here).

 On weekends, the pool transforms to Drai’s Beach Club during the day, so the atmosphere shifts from relaxing to a raucous party.
 Again, hotel guests get in free, while guests will need to buy tickets (here).